kansaz12345/hugo/content/posts/my-first-post.md

 Be a tourist

 Visiting new places as a tourist seldomly makes anyone feel homesick because they are excited by the new experiences and want to absorb as much of the locale as you can.
 Approaching university life with same sense of exploration can result in having some really nice experiences.
 Find a favourite spot to study, find new paths between your dorm and campus buildings.
 Seek out a restaurant that serves food from your home country.

 Limit communication from friends and family back home

+Missing someone automatically makes you lean towards them further and also prevents you from forming new alliances.
+Talking to them any less will not break your old and strong bonds but being constantly busy in them will stop you from making new good ones here.
+It is important to give them updates about your life but you also need to live the life you are giving them the updates about.
+Explore your surroundings and take pictures of stuffs you like.
+You will enjoy the place more when you start to really look at it.

+, find new paths between your dorm and campus buildings.
+Seek out a restaurant that serves food from your home country.

+Limit communication from friends and family back home